csc-training/geocomputing/python/README.md

 * How to parallelize your Python code with different methods for running in Puhti supercomputer
 * Array job and different parallel job examples

-### Routing //todo puhti
+### Routing
-* Examples of Routing in Puhti supercomputer
+* Examples of routing in Puhti supercomputer using NetworkX and igraph
+* Serial and Parallel

-### Zonal Stats //todo puhti
+### Zonal Stats
-* Examples of running zonal statistics on Puhti supercomputer
+* Examples of running zonal statistics on Puhti supercomputer using rasterstats
+* Serial and Parallel

-### Geopackage //todo puhti
+### Geopackage
 * How to use the large topographic database geopackages on Puhti with Python